tsmoreau/docs/docs/masternode/docker.md

-Alternatively to using our simple tool `tmn`, people or companies with existing infrastructure might want to directly run our docker images for more flexibility.
+Alternatively to using our simple tool `taomn`, people or companies with existing infrastructure might want to directly run our docker images for more flexibility.

 To achieve that, you just need to run our `tao/node` docker image.